Dodicin/tanuki/README.md

 * Inside the `repository` folder, all repository have been with **Junit** and **Spring** testing functionalities.
 All the components have been unit tested against their CRUD and search operations.
-The given tests enstablish the correctness of the Entity classes and their respective Repositories.
+The given tests enstablish the correctness of the entity classes, relation mappings and their respective repositories.

 The tests run on **Junit Jupiter** and **H2 in-memory database**, instead of Postgres, for faster test deployment.